tariqhawis/tariqhawis.github.io/_posts/2021-11-23-mitm-attack-with-example.md

 #hero_height: is-large
 image: /img/mitm200x180.jpg
 tags: man-in-the-middle mitm mitm_attack man-in-the-middle_prevention mitm_toturial arp_poisoning ettercap
+show_sidebar: true
+toc: true
+toc_title: Index
 category: Hacking
 ---

-If you are using Whatsapp or Telegram, you may notice a security feature called *end-to-end encryption* which according to the company provider this feature *to ensure only you and the person you're communicating with can read or listen to what is sent, and nobody in between, not even WhatsApp*
+If you are using Whatsapp or Telegram, you may have noticed a message from the chat says that this message is *end-to-end encryption*.
+This message is basically telling you that *only you and the person you're communicating with can read or listen to what is sent, and nobody in between, not even WhatsApp or telegram*

 This is actually one of the countermeasure examples of Man-in-The-Middle Attack.